discobean/ebs-pin/README.md

 ## Thanks to

-* This is almost line for line copy of stapler code in Ruby: https://github.com/mikelorant/stapler.git
+* This is almost line for line copy of [stapler](https://github.com/mikelorant/stapler.git) code in Ruby
-* A shout out goes to Gonz who thought of it originally: https://github.com/gservat
+* A shout out goes to [Gonz](https://github.com/gservat) who thought of it originally

 ## Build notes
 ````